RudyFong/testapp-jokes-list-Rudy/README.md

 # testapp-jokes-list-Rudy

-1. yarn
+step 1
+must install node_module, run command: yarn

+step 2
+for android, run command:
+react-native run-android

-2. for ios, pod install
+for ios, must go into ios folder, run command: cd ios pod install

-3. then
+then:
+cd ..
+after this all for ios, run command at project;
-4. react-native run-ios / react-native run-android
+react-native run-ios

+then run the project

+have fun
+Thank you :)